 A: Yes, MedSailors is happy to allow you to bring drinks and snacks on board.
 There are shops at most of our destinations so you can replenish your supplies.
 We supply drinking water free of charge throughout your trip.

 A: Yes.
-Your Skipper will ensure there are options for you.
+Your Skipper will try their best to ensure there are sufficient alternative options for you.
 However, the range of specialist foods can be limited in certain areas, so do bring your favourite products along!

 A: Around £25-£30 per day will be enough for food, drinks and spending money.
 Prices for extra excursions are typically from £10 for scooter hire / wine tasting to £30 for organised tours.
 Further details will be available in your pre-departure document.

 A: MedSailors offers a transfer that departs every Friday.
-From the ACI Marina in Split we depart at 2pm to Dubrovnik, where you will disembark at the Dubrovnik Bus Station located close to the town centre.
+From our marina, Baotic Marina in Trogir we depart at 2.30pm to Dubrovnik, where you will disembark at the Dubrovnik Bus Station located close to the town centre.
 The Dubrovnik to Split transfer departs at 6pm from Dubrovnik Bus Station, terminating at the Split Bus Station in the centre of town.
-Tickets can be booked on the My Booking page
+Tickets can be booked on your mysailinginfo.com page at £22 per person.

 A: Yes.
 You can book half-day Scuba trips at several destinations, provided you have a PADI open water qualification.
-Your Guest Manager can help you to book this and will let you know how to make your way back to the yacht.
+Your Guest Manager can help you to book this and will let you know how to fit this in with your trip.